ProgrammingOperative/Pharmaceutical-Sales-Prediction/README.md

-# Skills Implemented In the
+# Skills Implemented In the Project